Fjodor44/NSTA/Next_Stop_The_Apocalypse/IC_Notes/Unworked session notes/session 5 notes.md

 talia bounty probbably a day or two.

-on the side of one of the trees is a staircase that leads around and up to a door and the the staircase railing has a perpetual flame every 10 foot and above the door is an awning in the shape of a witch hat. of tree trees there is a tree to the left wich contains the witch hot the back tree and right three between them is a store and all trees contain sotres in the middle is an arch and there is a large market setup in the middle. one of the stalls is a small beachhut and it has an awning with bottles filled with coloured liquids
+on the side of one of the trees is a staircase that leads around and up to a door and the the staircase railing has a perpetual flame every 10 foot and above the door is an awning in the shape of a witch hat. of tree trees there is a tree to the left wich contains the witch hat the back tree and right three between them is a store and all trees contain sotres in the middle is an arch and there is a large market setup in the middle. one of the stalls is a small beachhut and it has an awning with bottles filled with coloured liquids